NicoVogel/jakb/Gitlab/README.md

 **7. Check if the runner is connected correctly**

-To do so go to the same locations where you copied the registration token from setp 4 and check if there is a runner which wasent there before.
-The runner will also contain the description and tags which you defied while registration.
+To do so, go to the same location where you copied the registration token from step 4 and check if there is a runner which wasn't there before.
+The runner will also contain the description and tags which you have defined while registration.

-If the symbol infront of the runner name is a green dot, then your runner is ready.
-Otherwise (for example a warning triangle) then you have to check what is wrong with the runner.
-Helpfull are the gitlab-runner logs.
+If the symbol in front of the runner name is a green dot, then your runner is ready.
+Otherwise (for example a warning triangle) you have to check what is wrong with the runner.
+Helpful are the gitlab-runner logs.

 The following command will output the logs:

 ````shell
 sudo docker logs [-f] gitlab-runner